List of Once Upon a Time characters: Main cast

+Emma Swan

+Princess Emma/Emma Swan (seasons 1–7) portrayed by Jennifer Morrison, Abby Ross, and Mckenna Grace, is the daughter of Snow White and Prince David, sister of Prince Neal, wife of Killian Jones, mother of Henry Mills and Hope, and grandmother of Lucy Mills.

+Snow White

-Snow White/Mary Margaret Blanchard (seasons 1-7) portrayed by Ginnifer Goodwin and Bailee Madison, is the daughter of King Leopold and Queen Eva, step-daughter of Regina Mills, wife of Prince David, mother of Emma Swan and Prince Neal, grandmother of Henry Mills and Hope, and great-grandmother of Lucy Mills.
+Snow White/Mary Margaret Blanchard (seasons 1–7), portrayed by Ginnifer Goodwin and Bailee Madison, is the daughter of King Leopold and Queen Eva, step-daughter of Regina Mills, wife of Prince David, mother of Emma Swan and Prince Neal, grandmother of Henry Mills and Hope, and great-grandmother of Lucy Mills.
 As a child, she reveals a secret that results in Regina's transformation to the Evil Queen which subsequently leads to the casting of the curse.
 Separated from her daughter, she is reunited with Emma, and the rest of her family, after the curse breaks.
 Snow would then clash with Maleficent involving a secret past between them that is eventually resolved.
 After the merging of the realms, Snow crowns Regina as the Good Queen of the United Realms.
-For her performance, Goodwin received three nominations for Choice TV Actress: Fantasy/Sci-Fi from the Teen Choice Awards in 2012, 2013 and 2014, four for Favorite Sci-Fi/Fantasy TV Actress from the People's Choice Awards in 2013, 2014, 2015 and 2016, and one for Favorite TV Duo (with Josh Dallas) from the People's Choice Awards in 2015.

-Emma Swan (seasons 1-7, Wonderland) portrayed by Jennifer Morrison, Abby Ross, and Mckenna Grace, is the daughter of Snow White and Prince David, sister of Prince Neal, wife of Killian Jones, mother of Henry Mills and Hope, and grandmother of Lucy Mills.
+Regina Mills

-Regina Mills/Evil Queen/Roni (seasons 1-7) portrayed by Lana Parrilla and Ava Acres, is the granddaughter of king Xavier, daughter of Cora Mills and Prince Henry, half-sister of Zelena "The Wicked Witch", adoptive mother of Henry Mills, and adoptive grandmother of Lucy Mills.
+Regina Mills/Evil Queen/Roni (seasons 1–7), portrayed by Lana Parrilla and Ava Acres, is the granddaughter of King Xavier, daughter of Cora Mills and Prince Henry, half-sister of Zelena "The Wicked Witch", adoptive mother of Henry Mills, adoptive grandmother of Lucy Mills, and mother-in-law to Cinderella.
 Regina is responsible for the casting of the original curse that ripped everyone to the Land Without Magic.
 However, with Emma's arrival and the curse breaking, Regina reforms her evil ways and seeks redemption for the sake of Henry.
 She later clashes with her half-sister, although the two patch things up eventually after the death of Regina's true love: Robin Hood.
 Regina is later swept by a new curse which eventually breaks and leads to the merger of all the realms, where she becomes the Good Queen.

-For her performance, Parilla won the TV Guide Award for Favorite Villain and the ALMA Award for Outstanding Actress in a Drama Series in 2012 and received a nomination for Best Supporting Actress on Television from the 38th Saturn Awards and for Best Television Actress at the 28th Imagen Awards.
+Parrilla also portrays the Serum Evil Queen, the evil side of herself separated by Dr. Jekyll's potion in seasons 5–6.